 National Library of Bhutan

-In the Tashichho Dzong, the king and queen of Bhutan live.
-A point to note is that, it is open for visitors only after 4.30 pm for 1 hour.
+In the Tashichho Dzong, reside the king and queen of Bhutan.
+A point to note is that it is open for visitors only after 4.30 pm for 1 hour.

-Phobjikha is actually a valley.
-Glacial valley to be precise.
-It is extremely beautiful and forms a a natural habitat to Black Neck Cranes, deers, leopards, red foxes etc.
+Phobjikha is actually a valley -a glacial valley to be precise.
+It is extremely beautiful and forms a natural habitat to Black Neck Cranes, deer, leopards, red foxes, etc.

 Gangte Goemba is a large monastery that overlooks nature.
-The premises consists of a central goemba, quarters for monks, a guesthouse and meditation centres.
+The premises consist of a central goemba, quarters for monks, a guesthouse and meditation centres.